 Buffing Wood Finish with a Sander

 If you are refurbishing old wooden furniture, you need to buff the finish with fine steel wool to get a professional-looking shine.
-Manual buffing takes a lot of arm work, so, to make your life easier, buff your wooden furniture with an orbit sander.
+Manual buffing takes a lot of arm work, so, to make your life easier, buff your wooden furniture with an orbit sander, you can also check סלונים, an excellent furniture shop.

 Attach a very fine sanding pad to the sander, and the rotations will gently polish any dull wooden surface to a high shine.
 It will get it done it half the time as manual sanding.